 Insight #5.
 Simulations with higher energy production via HTL have higher initial commercial maturity of HTL and external conditions that favor HTL relative to other investment options.

 Figure 3 shows a regression tree generated for total energy production from HTL, which indicates how the values of important factors are distinguished for simulations with the greatest HTL production.
 Each box in the figure quantifies the average HTL production and number of simulations in a particular set of the simulations from the study.
 The boxes that are farthest to the right in each row represent the simulations with greater HTL production.
 The factors that are towards the top of the figure are most important to HTL energy production.
-For example, initial commercial maturity of HTL is the highest ranked factor because it is the criterion at the first split of the simulations into two groups.
-The right hand branch has higher initial commercial maturity and therefore more favorable conditions for HTL and greater HTL production.
+For example, initial commercial maturity of HTL is the highest ranked factor because it is the criterion at the first split of the simulations into two groups (the right hand branch has higher initial commercial maturity and therefore more favorable conditions for HTL and greater HTL production).
+In addition to having a higher initial commercial maturity of HTL, cases with very high total HTL production (bottom right corner of Figure 3) occur when HTL investment conditions are favorable relative to other options (higher RIN multiplier, lower construction duration multiplier, higher disposal cost, lower PTC REC multiplier).

 Figure 3.
 Regression tree for total energy production from HTL.
 Only factors that explain > 5% of the variance in total HTL production are included.
 Values inside the boxes indicate the average energy production from HTL (Avg.
 GJ HTL) and the total number of samples (n) for all of the simulations within that part of the tree.
 Under each box is a criterion that is applied to divide its set of simulations into two groups (yes = left branch; no = right branch).
 Coloring shows the average energy production from HTL (red = low; yellow = moderate; green = high).
 Abbreviations: RIN = Renewable Identification Number; and PTC REC = Production Tax Credit renewable electricity credit; and GJ = gigajoule.